covid-self-report-mex/self-report-frontend/README.md

 ### Setup

-Please be sure to use 'yarn' instead of 'npm' as package manager.

   1. Clone this repository
   2. Create a `.env` file based on the `.env.example` file and fill it with your configuration.
 See below to learn more about the configuration.
-  4. Run `yarn serve` to test locally and `yarn build` to build application
+  4. Run `npm run serve` to test locally and `npm run build` to build application

 #### Configuration

-1. Choose you location selector (default: postal-code) (only postal code available for now)
 1. Setup the data source and geocoding data URLs
 2. Set the map default position and zoom level
 3. Set the recaptcha key (not the secret) with the value from the reCAPTCHA console.